impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-3-content.md

  - It prints THAT to STDERR.
  - Lastly, it terminates with a non-zero exit code.

-We were lucky here, because the `abort` function is called throughout the file, and we used those examples in understanding how the function worked.
+We were lucky here, because the `abort` function is called throughout the `rbenv` file, and we were able to use those examples in understanding how the function worked.
 It's not always possible to use this strategy, but when it IS possible, it's a good tool for our toolbelt.

+<div style="margin: 2em; border-bottom: 1px solid grey"></div>

 Let's move on.

-<div style="margin: 2em; border-bottom: 1px solid grey"></div>